Serena WilliamsTennis Player

 Birthplace: Saginaw, Michigan

-Serena Williams and her sister Venus became stars of women's tennis in the late 1990s and have dominated the pro tour for many of the years since.
+'s all-time record of 24 majors.
 Serena Williams was a child prodigy who began playing tennis before she reached kindergarten.
-She is also African-American, which was a rarity in pro tennis when Serena and Venus reached the pros in the 1990s.
-Serena quickly became known for her determination, powerful game, and flashy fashion sense.
-Serena is a year younger than Venus and (at 5'10") about three inches shorter, but she became the first sister to win a major tournament by claiming the singles title at the 1999 U.S. Open.
-Serena went on to eclipse Venus as the dominant women's tennis player of the early 2000s; in 2002-03 she won the "Serena Slam" by holding all four grand slam titles at once: the 2002 French Open, Wimbledon and U.S. Open titles, and the 2003 Australian Open.
-Her other major titles are Wimbledon in 2003, 2009, 2010, and 2012, the Australian Open in 2005, 2007, 2009, and 2010, and the U.S. Open in 2008 and 2012.
-She won a gold medal in women's singles at the 2012 Summer Olympics in London, matching the gold won by her sister Venus at the 2000 Summer Olymics in Sydney.
+She is African-American, which was a rarity in pro tennis when Serena and Venus reached the pros in the 1990s.
+Serena quickly became known for her determination, powerful game and flashy fashion sense.
+She was a year younger than Venus and (at 5'10") about three inches shorter, but became the first sister to win a major tournament by claiming the singles title at the 1999 U.S. Open.
+Serena Williams went on to eclipse Venus as the leading women's tennis player of the early 2000s; in 2002-03 she won the "Serena Slam" by holding all four grand slam titles at once: the 2002 French Open, Wimbledon and U.S. Open titles, and the 2003 Australian Open.
+Her full list of major singles titles: Wimbledon in 2002, 2003, 2009, 2010, 2012, 2015 and 2016; the French Open in 2002, 2013 and 2015 (with a full 11 years between the first two wins); the Australian Open in 2003, 2005, 2007, 2009, 2010, 2015 and 2017; and the U.S. Open in 1999, 2002, 2008, 2012, 2013 and 2014.
+Serena Williams won a gold medal in women's singles at the 2012 Summer Olympics in London, matching the gold won by her sister Venus at the 2000 Summer Olympics in Sydney.